SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 Xor walks over calmly, a different smile rising on his face.
 “How do you feel?”

 My body feels hollow.
-I look down at my hands, the dart now gone, but the singe from the figure is still there.
+I look down at my hands, the knife now gone, but the singe from the figure is still there.
 I look back up at Xor, before collapsing, losing consciousness.

 # CHAPTER 6
 “YRUSEI!”
 Adva yells loudly.
 Repeatedly.
 I could hear wind whistling throughout the house— but it was too strong to be Yrusei.
 The urgency in Adva’s voice causes me to rush out to investigate.